War museums and memorials to visit

 This broad ceremonial avenue was named in honour of the Australian and New Zealand Army Corps.
 It opened in 1965 to mark the 50th anniversary of the landing at Anzac Cove.

-On each side of Anzac Parade are memorials to commemorate specific military campaigns or services:
+Each side of Anzac Parade has memorials to commemorate specific services or military campaigns:

 Anzac Parade from the Australian War Memorial, Wikimedia Commons